AdobeDocs/workfront.en/help/quicksilver/product-announcements/betas/frame-io-wf-integration-alpha/frame-io-wf-integration-alpha-features.md

 >[!NOTE]
 >
->Bullets under a **"Potential improvements in future releases"** header may or may not be included in a future release, depending on alpha feedback and our evolving development plans.
+>Bullets under a **"Potential improvements in future releases"** header may or may not be included in a future release, depending on beta feedback and our evolving development plans.
 >

 ### Workfront admins can set up a connection between Workfront groups and Frame.io accounts